XOSC

 Architecture in one paragraph

-Renderer holds the mapping graph (React Flow), input listeners that don't need Node (keyboard / Web MIDI / Gamepad API), and every UI surface.
-Main process owns the things only Node can do: node-osc UDP sender, serialport for serial input, globalShortcut for system-wide hotkeys, and a JSON config file in %APPDATA%/XOSC.
-IPC is a thin command channel — the renderer asks main to send OSC, register a shortcut, or open a serial port; main streams events back.
+Renderer holds the mapping graph (React Flow), input listeners that don't need Node (keyboard / Web MIDI / Gamepad API / HID-keyboard RFID), and every UI surface.
+Main process owns the things only Node can do: node-osc UDP, serialport, globalShortcut, the DMX engine (Art-Net / sACN / Open DMX / Enttec Pro / Slow-break), the inbound Art-Net listener + ArtPoll responder, the video-player BrowserWindow manager, and a JSON config in %APPDATA%/XOSC.
+IPC is a thin command channel — renderer asks, main does it, main streams events back.

 See docs/ for the user-facing manual.